duckietown/docs-duckiesky_high_school/book/doc-duckiesky_high_school/11-introduction/10-relevance/30-relevance-ethics.md

 AI:
 DL:
 ML:
-See also: Open source code means that the source code can be accessed by the public.
+Open source code: when the source code can be accessible by the public.

-See also: Closed source code means that the source code cannot be accessed by others, or it remains classified, only seen by those who are authorized to.
+Closed source code: when the source code cannot be accessed by others, or it remains classified, only seen by those who are authorized to.

 **Useful Resources and References**